a-luna/aaronluna.dev/content/flask_api_tutorial/part-6/index.md

 The range of valid values for the `page` parameter is any positive integer.
 However, the `per_page` parameter must have an upper bound since the point of employing pagination is to prevent the API from becoming sluggish due to sending/receiving a large amount of data.

-Flask-RESTPlus includes a pre-built type (<a href="https://flask-restplus.readthedocs.io/en/stable/api.html#flask_restplus.inputs.int_range" target="_blank"><code>flask_restplus.inputs.int_range</code></a>) that will restrict values to a range of integers.
+Flask-RESTx includes a pre-built type (<a href="https://flask-restplus.readthedocs.io/en/stable/api.html#flask_restplus.inputs.int_range" target="_blank"><code>flask_restplus.inputs.int_range</code></a>) that will restrict values to a range of integers.
 This would allow the client to request any number of items per page, but I think it makes more sense to restrict the page size to a small, fixed set of choices.

 The list provided to the `choices` keyword defines the set of allowable values.
 This has an additional benefit &mdash; on the Swagger UI page, the input form for `per_page` will render a select element containing the list of choices.